followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/05 Default Templates.md

 Default templates are based on data source fields.
 You can control appearance by adding or removing particular fields from data source objects.
-For example, the **List** widget has a [default template for items](/api-reference/10%20UI%20Widgets/dxList/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxList/Default_Item_Template/') that contains the **text**, **visible**, and **disabled** fields.
-If you assign the following array to the widget's **dataSource** option, the first item will be disabled, the second hidden, both of them will have text, and the third item will render a custom markup:
+For example, the **List** widget's [default template for items](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/items/') contains the **text**, **visible**, and **disabled** fields, among others.
+If you assign the following array to the widget's **items** or **dataSource** option, the first item will be disabled, the second hidden, both of them will have text, and the third item will render a custom markup:

     <!--JavaScript-->
     function customMarkup() {